Basra Oil Company

-Basra Oil Company (BOC) is a national Iraqi company responsible for the oil in the south of Iraq.
+Basra Oil Company (BOC) (شركة نفط البصرة), formerly Iraqi South Oil Company, is a national Iraqi company responsible for the oil in the south of Iraq.
 It is situated in Basra.
 BOC is one of the major fundamental formations of the Iraq National Oil Company (INOC).
 It was the first nucleus and the basis of national direct investment projects in the 1970s, where the BOC was subsidiary to the national company.

 Development

 Events and activities have escalated steadily and rapidly, rising since the beginning of the 1970s.
 Investment and development stages of the north Rumaila field were completed in three stages, leading to a rate of production of 42 million tons per year and this coincided with the expansion of works in all fields.

 The expansion began with drilling works, building and expanding production facilities, and implementing investment projects associated with natural gas fields in north and south Rumaila.
 Also developing new fields in Luhais, Saba, Nuhran Ben Ummer and oil fields in Maysan.
 Laying out an exporting pipe line, expanding export facilities and infrastructure sites for the company.